New To IFTR?

 Membership of IFTR

-There is an annual fee to become a member of IFTR; rates are banded according to country category, with subsidised, reduced rates for student membership.
-Two of three types of membership include a printed subscription to Theatre Research International (TRI); all three types of membership include online access to TRI (current issues and the archive).
-Becoming a member of IFTR also grants you full access to the online content of the Federation’s website; places you on the distribution list for our electronic news digests; and entitles you to discounted conference registration rates.
+There is an annual fee to become a member of IFTR.
+Rates are banded according to country category, with subsidised fees for students, unwaged, contingent, and retired members.
+Membership includes online access to the Federation’s quarterly journal, Theatre Research International (TRI).
+Access to TRI includes both current issues and the archive.
+Members who wish to opt for print copy of the journal can do so for an additional fee.
+Becoming a member of IFTR also grants you full access to the online content of the Federation’s website; places you on the distribution list for our emails; and entitles you to discounted conference registration.
+(Please note that conference registration fees are separate to the annual membership fee, see below under Conference Programme.)
 To present a paper at any IFTR conference you need to be a registered member.

 Every year IFTR holds an annual conference in a different country